Exact Simulation for Multivariate It\^o Diffusions: Exact Simulation of SDEs with Identity Diffusion Coefficient

 The procedure for simulation of $I(Y(1)\in G)$ is just a particular case, by setting $\mathcal{G}=\{G,G^{c}\}$.
 The details of the algorithm are given in Algorithm \ref{algo:localization}. \end{proof}

 The algorithm for simulating $X(1)$ is performed in a two-stage fashion.
 At first stage, the likelihood ratio $L(1)$ is localized with the help of Corollary \ref{thm:localization}.
+(The efficiency of the algorithm may be slightly improved if we localize $X(1)$ and $L(1)$ simultaneously at the first step, then applying acceptance-rejection based on localization.
+However, this does not solve the problem of the infinite expected running time.)
 Then, at second stage, $X(1)$ is sampled conditional on the result of localization.

 We now illustrate how to localize $L(1)$ in detail.
-In order to write the dynamics of $Y(1)$ in standard form as in \eqref{Eqn-SDE-TES}, we consider the SDE of $(L(\cdot ),W(\cdot ))$ under measure $\mathbb{P}$ as following,
+In order to write the dynamics of $Y(1)$ in standard form as in \eqref{Eqn-SDE-TES}, we consider the SDE of $(L(\cdot ),X(\cdot ))$ under measure $\mathbb{P}$ as follows,